 A) In a system call, the call requests the OS to perform any task on behalf of the user programs.
 It is an interface which the kernel itself uses.
 Library functions are those common functions that are not part of the kernel but are used by the application program.
 Library functions are portable and perform certain tasks only in kernel mode as compared to the system call.
 Also, the library function takes less time to execute as compared to the system call.

-This article lays out some frequently asked questions with their answers that are often part of software testers interviews.
-Although it is useful to remember the answers from the printed page, is recommended that learning by practice is the best way to master different commands.
+This article lays out some frequently asked UNIX questions with their answers that are often part of software testers interviews.
+Although it is useful to remember the answers from the printed page, it’s recommended that learning by practice is the best way to master different commands.